By Samm Sebera our Local Savannah Guru with 86 Guides to Savannah

 When you want to get away from the “directly inside of downtown” scene, The Breakfast Place in Crossroads Shopping Center on Victory is your safe haven.
 Usually not too crowded at any moment, but always busy, The Breakfast Place is an affordable diner style eatery that serves large portions and plenty of coffee.
 Monday through Sunday, you can have some breakfast or lunch with them from 6 am – 3 pm.
 Try out the hashbrown platter for a twist on what you’d find at most places, they add plenty of shrimp for a real protein kick.

 Help us keep making awesome content like this, and save a few bucks while having a good time!
-Use promo code HOLLY24 to get 30% off the #1 Highest Rated Party Bike in Savannah during December!
+Use promo code SECRET2025 to get 30% off the Hottest Party Bike in Savannah!

 4.4 ★